Premier League Manager of the Month: List of winners

 Roy Evans was the first Liverpool manager to become Manager of the Month, winning two consecutive awards in December 1995 and January 1996.

-Avram Grant is the only Israeli to become Manager of the Month.

 Pep Guardiola holds the record for the most consecutive awards – four, from September to December 2017.

 Gérard Houllier won three awards, of which one was shared with Phil Thompson.

 In October 2007, Mark Hughes became the fourth Blackburn Rovers manager to win Manager of Month.